cjacker/opensource-toolchain-8051/README.md

 The ram/rom size descriptions and suffix are not same meanings for defferent generations, but it follow the same rules for different models of same generation. you should refer to datasheet for details.

-For example, STC89C516AD means STC 89 series, 3.5-5.5v voltage range, 64k rom size(516, 5 has no meaning, 16 means 16x4 rom size), with AD support.
+For example, STC89C516AD means STC 89 series, 3.5-5.5v voltage range, 64k rom size(516, 5 has no meaning, 16 means 16x4 rom size), with AD support, it's a 12T 8051 MCU.

 Since STC 8051 is the most famouse and popular 8051 MCU in China, this tutorial will focus on STC 8051. there are no much different between 8051 products from different vendors, so you can also refer to this tutorial even you use chip from other vendors.

+# Hardware requirements

+Before you start the 8051 development, you need:

+* A development board with STC 8051 MCU.
+I suggest you buy the earliest model such as STC89C52 or buy the latest model such as STC8H8K64U if you have no idea which one you should choose to learn.
+* A USB to UART adapter if there is no one on board. it's used for flashing/programming. a lot of development board today already have one USB/UART chip on board, usually it's CH340 series.

 # Toolchain overview
 Opensource toolchain for 8051 (actually for any MCU not limited to 8051) consists of below components: